 For exam dates, refer to The College Board AP Calendar.

-Our comprehensive list of top AP Psychology books are outlined above.
+Our comprehensive list of top AP Psychology review books are outlined above.
 Which one is right for you will depend heavily on your specific circumstances.
 To recap our list of recommendations:

 |Top Overall Recommendation||Barron’s AP Psychology|